Lamu, Lamu and the coast, Kenya

 Green turtles come up to the beach to lay their eggs between late October and June

 Kizingo is a secluded and tranquil escape from the modern world.
-The lodge is situated at one end of a spectacular 12-kilometer beach stretching from Kizingo to the fashionable village of Shela.
+The lodge is situated at one end of a spectacular 12-kilometre beach stretching from Kizingo to the fashionable village of Shela.
 There are eight beautifully appointed thatched bandas (cottages), set well apart from each other, with unrivalled sea views.

 Guests can be as private or as social as they wish, opting to enjoy fine dining on the balcony of their banda or join other guests in the bar and dining room with their magnificent views across the bay to mainland Kenya where giant baobab trees spread into the brilliant blue sky.
 Kizingo is owned and run by Mary Jo and Louis Van Aardt, both of whom were born in Kenya and couldn't be more welcoming hosts.

 The swimming is excellent, both in the Indian Ocean and in the calm waters of the channel that separates Lamu from the mainland.
-For the more energetic there is a big choice of activities including a guided tour of historic Lamu Town, excellent snorkeling, deep sea fishing and cycle rides to the friendly African villages on the mainland.
+For the more energetic there is a big choice of activities including a guided tour of historic Lamu Town, excellent snorkelling, deep sea fishing and cycle rides to the friendly African villages on the mainland.
 During the winter months there is often the chance to swim with dolphins.
 In fact Dolphining is rapidly becoming a recognised word in the English language, well certainly at Kizingo, where it is incorporated into daily life.
 Dolphining, otherwise known as swimming, entertaining and playing with wild groups of dolphins, quickly becomes an addictive pass-time.

 From October to June green turtles come up to the beach to lay their eggs, sometimes quite near to Kizingo.
 The incubation period is 90 days and when the eggs hatch, the lodge staff take any interested guests to watch over the baby turtles as their find their way to the ocean, protecting them from crabs and birds.